SE1 chartered london physiotherapist and qualified acupuncturist Christopher Curtis, City Back Pain Clinic at London Bridge SE1 Email link

-BACK, NECK AND SCIATICA PAIN
+BACK, NECK & SCIATICA PAIN treatments

 Lower back pain is usually caused by a weakness in the muscles of the lower back and postural stain, not enough exercise, obesity, and sitting for too long.